 An aluminum charge pipe not only increases reliability but also helps maximize airflow into the engine.
 This increases throttle response and also minimizes turbo lag.

 When tuning your 335i, a bigger intercooler is necessary.
 An upgraded intercooler cools charged air more efficiently.
-Colder air is denser and can bring significant power gains.
+Colder air is denser, resulting in improved combustion and potential power gains.

-A cold air intake works great with an upgraded intercooler as it can make the car breathe more freely while enhancing your intake sound.
+A cold air intake works great with an upgraded intercooler as it can make the car breathe more freely while enhancing intake and turbo sounds.

-If you are in the market for a 335i, make sure to go for one with a factory-installed oil cooler; if not try to source out the stock BMW oil cooler.
-Most 335i’s are already equipped with an oil cooler integrated into the oil filter housing, but not all of them have it.
+For track use, it’s important to ensure your 335i is equipped with a factory-installed oil cooler.
+If your 335i is not equipped with one, try to source out the stock BMW oil cooler.
+Most 335is are already equipped with an oil cooler integrated into the oil filter housing, but not all of them have it.

 An oil cooler is a must in the track as turbocharged engines produce a lot of heat that needs help dissipating.
 If you are looking for a secondary oil cooler apart from the factory-installed one, there are various aftermarket radiator-type oil coolers for N54 and N55 335i’s.

 For serious power gains, consider installing a catless downpipe accompanied by a tune.
-The catalytic converters restrict exhaust flow, and removing those will make exhaust flow more efficient and in turn, help the turbo or turbos work better.
+The catalytic converters in the stock downpipe restrict exhaust flow, and removing those will make exhaust flow more efficiently and in turn, help the turbo or turbos work better.
 The N54 has two separate downpipes while the N55 has just one.

 A catless downpipe will make your 335i louder and you’ll be able to hear the turbos sing more.
-Keep in mind that running a catless downpipe outside of the track can be illegal in some jurisdictions.
+Keep in mind that running a catless downpipe outside of the track can be illegal in some jurisdictions due to emissions regulations.

 ECU tuning is a must once you have all the accompanying bolt-on upgrades such as upgraded charge pipe, intercooler, and catless downpipe.
 A tune will change the engine functions to be able to build more boost and have a stronger powerband.